Last Modified: 17 Aug 2015

 Day 22 Overnight Train

-Victory Guest House or similiar (3 nts), Hai Yen hotel or similar (3 nts), Overnight sleeper train (3 nts), Homestay (2 nts), Nawin Guest House or similiar (2 nts), Van Mieu Hotel or similar (2 nts), Victory Hotel Hue or similar (2 nts), Sunday Guesthouse or similar (2 nts), Nouvo City Hotel (Canal Wing) or similiar (1 nt), Mekong Hotel or similiar (1 nt), Cuong Long hotel Nha Trang or similar (1 nt), Entity hotel, Halong or similar (1 nt), Saigon Royal Hotel, TWN rm excl Breakfast (1 nt), Saigon Royal Hotel or similiar (1 nt)
+Victory Guest House or similiar (3 nts), Hai Yen hotel or similar (3 nts), Overnight sleeper train (3 nts), Homestay (2 nts), Nawin Guest House or similiar (2 nts), Victory Hotel Hue or similar (2 nts), Sunday Guesthouse or similar (2 nts), Nouvo City Hotel (Canal Wing) or similiar (1 nt), Mekong Hotel or similiar (1 nt), Cuong Long hotel Nha Trang or similar (1 nt), Entity hotel, Halong or similar (1 nt), Saigon Royal Hotel or similar (1 nt), Saigon Royal Hotel or similiar (1 nt)

 OCCASIONAL ALTERNATIVE ACCOMMODATION